manuelerdoes/manusblog_next/README.md

 * LOW: Public and Comment buttons to one component
 * LOW: textarea markdown shortcuts (e.g. button for table)
 * MID: store for bloglist
+* LOW: newblog and editblog onChange topic -> sessionStore and event